GOOD DAY SACRAMENTO

-LYONS RADIO NETWORK INTERVIEW
+LYONS RADIO NETWORK

-ORANGE COUNTY, Ca. – Just in time for Father’s Day, Smith Sisters has released a song and music video that will give hope and reassurance during these trying times to those who have lost a dad or other loved one.
+A very special Video Shoot ORANGE COUNTY, Ca. – Just in time for Father’s Day, Smith Sisters has released a song and music video that will give hope and reassurance during these trying times to those who have lost a dad or other loved one.

 The song “Face to Face,” written by Kelli Lewis of Smith Sisters, tells of how her beloved, late dad, Fred Smith, came to her in a dream, meeting her on a bridge, and telling her that he was proud of her accomplishments.
 He reassured her they would be together again someday “face to face.”